vladcdv/cuda-tasks/2/readme.md

 ## Conclusions

-Naive GPU implementation seems to be better better than CPU implementation for images larger than 512x512.
+Naive GPU implementation seems to be better than CPU implementation for images larger than 512x512.

 For shared memory implementation, tile sizes don't seem to have a measurable impact on performance between 8x8 and 16x16 tiles.
 However, 32x32 does appear to be slightly worse.